gomorpheus/morpheus-apidoc/README.md

 #### Versioned documentation

-We need to host a version of the documentation for each release, and provide an easy way to switch betwen versions.
+We need to host a version of the documentation for each release, and provide an easy way to switch between versions.